khachornchit/angular/README.md

 # Angular14 Material

-Example of a simple Angular 14 application with Angular Material.
+Example of a simple Angular 14 application using Angular Material, SCSS, and TypeScript.
 It is a demo to create re-usable components and Material styles.

 ## Getting started